 It goes on to say professional women delay the notion of a husband, marriage or kids and focus on their careers.
 Girls night or weekend fun is just that – time for fun, not for finding a man.
 Men just aren’t their priority at that given time.

-As I keep reading I find myself slightly appalled but then think “this is kind of me.”
-I didn’t jump into being a “professional, career woman” but just found myself that way.
-I wasn’t finding a suitable partner and when I had one he wasn’t the one for me in the end; I wouldn’t compromise my future for someone who was cheating on me.
+As I kept reading, I found myself slightly appalled, but then thought,“this is kind of me.”
+I didn’t decide to jump into being a “professional, career woman,” but just found myself becoming one.
+I wasn’t finding a suitable partner and when I had one, he wasn’t the one for me in the end; I wouldn’t compromise my future for someone who was cheating on me.
 So yes, I threw myself into my work, then got laid off and went back to school.
 I found myself starting over at age 32 after earning an MBA and moving to Georgia for a new career.

-I wanted something a little more stable versus consulting in a new town so found a job, started paying my bills and then realized I work a lot, which left little time for a man.
-As you know I pondered the “do I make time or wait” concepts.
+I wanted something a little more stable versus consulting in a new town, so I found a job, started paying my bills and then realized I worked a lot — which left little time for a man.
+As you know I pondered the “do I make time or wait” concept.

 Well, as luck would have it, for all the times I said I would put dating aside, I let Tinder show back up on my phone and much to my surprise met a wonderful guy and have been dating him for a bit.
 I couldn’t be happier.

 I’ve discussed the realities of dating a professional, career woman with the man I’m seeing.
 He’s my age, divorced with two kids.
 Naturally, certain questions arose such as “why am I still single?” and whether or not I’d like to be a stay-at-home mom.
 I have resided to answer the latter question the best I can right now, “I want to work but until I have kids, I won’t know how I feel.”